-Again, not an extensive list for all fish species but having a box with an assortment of those flies can get you out onto the water with plenty of options at your disposal.
+Again, it is not an extensive list for all fish species but having a box with an assortment of those flies can get you out onto the water with plenty of options at your disposal.
 Put some into a small fly box, stuff it in your pocket, then hit the water.

 If you plan on wading the rivers, streams, or lakes in Columbus it is a good idea to have a closed-toe wet wading shoe.
 There can be broken glass and other sharp objects in the water which would not be enjoyable to step on while wearing sandals.
 I usually wet wade (i.e. not wearing waders) and will use a pair of pants that are mostly made out of nylon or polyester which dry quickly.
 When the temps are cooler, I will wear a cheap pair of waders and wading boots just to keep me dry and warmer.

 A long sleeve sun hoody (like ones that Simms, Patagonia, or Orvis sell) is my favorite piece of clothing.
 It helps me from getting sunburned, it dries quickly, keeps the bugs from biting too much, and cools me down.
 Hands-down a clutch piece of clothing.